trainsn/Isosurface-Rendering-via-Deep-Geometric-Properties-Synthesis/README.md

 # Isosurface-Rendering-via-Deep-Geometric-Properties-Synthesis
-Proposal for OSU CSE 5559
+Report for OSU CSE 5559